-9. Site and Neighborhood Standards
+11. Site and Neighborhood Standards

-HOME funded rental projects that are newly constructed are subject to a site and neighborhood standards [24 CFR 92.202(b)] review by the Block Grant Program to determine that:
+HOME funded rental projects that are newly constructed are subject to a site and neighborhood standards [24 CFR 92.202(b)] review by the Block Grant Program to determine that: Site must be adequate in size, exposure, and contour to accommodate the number and types of units proposed, and adequate utilities (water, sewer, gas, and electricity) and streets must be available to service the site.

-- 1. Site is adequate for proposed purpose - 2.
-Project and location are in compliance with fair housing laws - 3.
-Site is not in an area of minority concentration if the site is in an area of minority concentration, the Block Grant Program will determine that one or more of the following is true: - a.
-The project will not increase significantly the proportion of minorities - b.
-Sufficient comparable housing opportunities exist outside the area for minorities based on analysis of HUD-assisted housing - c.
-Proposed project is necessary to meet overriding housing need that cannot otherwise be met - d.
-Proposed project is integral to a neighborhood preservation strategy or integral to revitalization area strategy. - 4.
-Project promotes greater choice of housing opportunities and avoids undue concentration of assisted persons - 5.
-Proposed site is not seriously detrimental to family life - 6.
-Proposed site is comparably accessible to broad range of services and facilities - 7.
-Travel and access to jobs from proposed site is not excessive.
+- The site and neighborhood must be suitable from the standpoint of facilitating and furthering full compliance with the applicable provisions of title VI of the Civil Rights Act of 1964, the Fair Housing Act, Executive Order 11063, and implementing HUD regulations. - Site is not in an area of minority concentration if the site is in an area of minority concentration, the Block Grant Program will determine that one or more of the following is true: - a.
+The project will not increase significantly the proportion of minorities. - b.
+Sufficient comparable housing opportunities exist outside the area for minorities based on analysis of HUD-assisted housing. - c.
+Proposed project is necessary to meet overriding housing need that cannot otherwise be met. - d.
+Proposed project is integral to a neighborhood preservation strategy or integral to revitalization area strategy. - 3.
+The project site promotes greater choice of housing opportunities and avoids undue concentration of assisted persons in areas containing a high proportion of low-income persons. - 4.
+The neighborhood must not be one that is seriously detrimental to family life or in which substandard dwellings or other undesirable conditions predominate, unless there is actively in progress a concerted program to remedy the undesirable conditions. - 5.
+The housing must be accessible to social, recreational, educational, commercial, and health facilities and services and other municipal facilities and services that are at least equivalent to those typically found in neighborhoods consisting largely of unassisted, standard housing of similar market rents. - 6.
+Except for new construction housing designed for elderly persons, travel time and cost via public transportation or private automobile, from the neighborhood to places of employment providing a range of jobs for lower-income workers, must not be excessive.